Galarzaa90/tibiawiki-sql/docs/api.rst

 TibiaWiki
 ---------
-The followng are classes used to communicate with TibiaWiki through its MediaWiki API.
+The following are classes used to communicate with TibiaWiki through its MediaWiki API.

 WikiClient
 ~~~~~~~~~~